 Did the lead researcher make assertions not supported by the study or relevant research – assertions made counter to her scientific knowledge – show her unease about treating the orphans as lab rats?
 Was there was some other agenda in play?

-In my view, the larger problem was the study’s informed consent with this group of Romanian orphans.
+The larger problem was the study’s informed consent with this group of Romanian orphans.
 If you were in contact with a damaged person, and implicitly gave them hope that you would improve their life, then who are you as a feeling human being when you don’t personally carry through?
 Does the legal documentation matter?

 Also, I’ve noticed problems with several studies that had this particular reviewer: